FILE №0001 Clinic reviews

 A five-category clinical assessment of Metal Dental Clinic, Da Nang, Vietnam, based on patient treatment records, post-treatment radiographs, and video documentation of procedures in progress.

 Disclosure.
 Dr. Maloney has no commercial relationship with Metal Dental Clinic, Da Nang, or with the facilitating operator reviewed below.
 She did not receive payment, travel, accommodation, equipment, or any other consideration in connection with this piece.
 The publication’s standing disclosures are at /disclosures/.
-Last reviewed: 2026-05-05.
+Last reviewed: 2026-05-07.

 Overall finding: FAIL across three of five categories.
 Metal Dental Clinic, Da Nang, Vietnam is not recommended for NZ or Australian patients.
-The three failures are: (1) a pattern of destructive full-coverage crown preparation on teeth that were candidates for minimally invasive veneers, documented across four patients in the clinic’s own published video content; (2) evidence of active infection control breaches including glove contamination during procedures and simultaneous treatment of multiple patients in an open bay with no aerosol isolation; and (3) root canal treatment performed at a fee point — equivalent to the price of five cups of coffee — that is not economically consistent with a trained dentist performing the procedure to standard.
+The three failures are: (1) a pattern of destructive full-coverage crown preparation on teeth that were candidates for minimally invasive veneers, documented across four patients in the clinic’s own published video content; (2) evidence of active infection control breaches including glove contamination during procedures and simultaneous treatment of multiple patients in an open bay with no aerosol isolation; and (3) root canal treatment performed at a fee point equivalent to the price of five cups of coffee, that is not economically consistent with a trained dentist performing the procedure to standard.

 I want to be clear about what this review is and is not.
 It is a clinical assessment of observable evidence: video documentation published by the clinic’s own facilitator, and screenshots extracted from that footage.
 The evidence is not from an independent site visit.
 It is from content the clinic permitted to be filmed and published publicly.
 What I can say is documented by that footage.
 What I cannot say, I have not said.
+The contrast between this review’s evidence base (a video record of procedures in progress) and the Australian Dental Clinic, Hà Nội review, which turns on the gap between a country in a trade name and the founder’s own published bio, is the contrast between the framework’s clinical-execution axis and its marketing-affiliation axis.
+Different evidence; same framework; both reach a not-recommended finding for the international patient.

 The facilitator